JournalList/trust-uri-validator-extension/README.md

 # trust-uri-validator-extension
-This project contains a Edge/Chrome/Firefox Browser Extensionto validate a Trust URI present in a social media account page, as specified in [Internet-Draft Organization Trust Relationship Protocol](https://datatracker.ietf.org/doc/draft-org-trust-relationship-protocol/).
+This project contains a Edge/Chrome/Firefox Browser Extension to validate a Trust URI present in a social media account page, as specified in [Internet-Draft Organization Trust Relationship Protocol](https://datatracker.ietf.org/doc/draft-org-trust-relationship-protocol/).

-The code is based on the Microsoft [sample browser extension](https://github.com/microsoft/xpoc-framework/tree/main/samples/browser-extension) from the [Cross-Platform Origin of Content (XPOC) Framework](https://microsoft.github.io/xpoc-framework/).
+The code is based on the Microsoft [sample browser extension](https://github.com/microsoft/xpoc-framework/tree/main/samples/browser-extension) from the [Cross-Platform Origin of Content (XPOC) Framework](https://microsoft.github.io/xpoc-framework/); it also uses that project's library to canonicalize account URLs.

 ## Setup